top of page

-For more than a decade he worked for The Mail on Sunday books desk, liaising with publishers in finding compelling stories in non-fiction books that would work as strong serialisations.
+For more than a decade he worked for The Mail on Sunday books desk, liaising with publishers in finding compelling stories in non-fiction that would work as strong serialisations.
 As a journalist, he has also written for the Daily Mail and The Times.
 As well as working as a freelance editor with writers on their non-fiction and fiction, he is also a reader of film and television scripts for the feedback service The Literary Consultancy.

 Kieron studied history at the University of Edinburgh and screenwriting at the National Film & Television School, where he co-wrote two multi-award-winning short films.